I still know it's you! On Challenges in Anonymizing Source Code: Code Anonymity

 \subsection{Interpreting $k$-Uncertainty}

-The uncertainty score provides us with a numerical measure of code anonymity.
-Yet, its interpretation is not straightforward, as the score depends on the particular type of confidence values.
-If the confidence corresponds to class probabilities, as in many learning algorithms, we have $\sum_{i=1}^n c_i = 1$ and can thus define a heuristic for a threshold $t_\epsilon$ an appropriate $\epsilon$ should not exceed.
+The uncertainty score provides us with a numerical measure for anonymity, yet its interpretation is not straightforward.
+The score depends on the particular type of confidence values.
+If these values correspond to class probabilities, as in many learning algorithms, we have $\sum_{i=1}^n c_i = 1$ and can thus define a heuristic for determining a threshold $t_\epsilon$ on the value of $\epsilon$.

 For class probabilities, the maximum confidence of an author needs to be above $\frac{1}{n}$ to make a reliable attribution, as otherwise the method would not be better than random guessing.
 Consequently, we define $ t_\epsilon = \frac{1}{n} $.
 This ensures that the $k$ authors of the anonymity set lie within an interval that is smaller or equal to the confidence of random guessing.
 With this heuristic, we can also interpret the uncertainty score and reason that scores above $1 - t_\epsilon$ provide practical \mbox{$k$-uncertainty} on class probabilities.
 We must emphasize, however, that this heuristic is not generally applicable and must be carefully considered for each type of confidence values.